Sports-related Head Injury

 A 2012-2013 RIO study by the Nationwide Children’s Hospital yielded the following statistics about high school cheerleading:

-Every year, more than 500,000 people visit emergency rooms in the United States with bicycle-related injuries.
-Of those, nearly 85,000 were head injuries in 2009.
+Every year, more than 500,000 people visit emergency rooms in the U.S. with bicycle-related injuries.
+In 2009, nearly 85,000 of those were head injuries.
 There are about 600 deaths a year, with two-thirds being attributed to TBI.
 It is estimated that up to 85 percent of head injuries can be prevented through proper usage of helmets, such as those approved by The Snell Memorial Foundation, American National Standards Institute (ANSI) or American Society for Testing and Materials (ASTM).
 It is essential that the helmet fit properly so that it doesn't fall off while the user is riding or if he or she takes a fall.
 According to Safe Kids Worldwide, more children from ages five to 14 are seen in emergency rooms for biking-related injuries than from any other sport.
 Helmets can reduce the risk of severe brain injuries by 88 percent.
 However, approximately 55 percent of children are reported as not always wearing a helmet while bike riding.

 The following facts/statistics are from Safe Kids USA: